 Devon County Council's Environmental Review Process

-Planning Permission Х
+Planning Permission

 Environmental Impact Assessment

 Strategic Environmental Assessment

 Describe any actual or potential negative consequences.
 Describe any actual or potential neutral or positive outcomes.
 (Consider how to mitigate against these).
 (Consider how to improve as far as possible).
-Reduce, reuse, recycle and compost: N/A N/A Conserve and enhance wildlife: N/A N/A Safeguard the distinctive characteristics, features and special qualities of Devon's landscape: N/A N/A Conserve and enhance Devon's cultural and historic heritage: N/A N/A Minimise greenhouse gas emissions: N/A N/A Minimise pollution (including air, land, water, light and noise): N/A N/A Contribute to reducing water consumption: N/A N/A Ensure resilience to the future effects of climate change (warmer, wetter winters; drier, hotter summers; more intense storms; and rising sea level): N/A N/A Other (please state below): All the environmental impacts will be identified and addressed as part of the planning application
+Reduce, reuse, recycle and compost: N/A N/A Conserve and enhance wildlife: N/A N/A Safeguard the distinctive characteristics, features and special qualities of Devon's landscape: N/A N/A Conserve and enhance Devon's cultural and historic heritage: N/A N/A Minimise greenhouse gas emissions: N/A N/A Minimise pollution (including air, land, water, light and noise): N/A N/A Contribute to reducing water consumption: N/A N/A Ensure resilience to the future effects of climate change (warmer, wetter winters; drier, hotter summers; more intense storms; and rising sea level): N/A N/A Other (please state below): N/A N/A